-As of May 2018 we have had over 140 people acting as peer referees of a protocol or review with CPH.
+As of January 2019 we have had almost 150 people acting as peer referees of a protocol or review with CPH.
 We are extremely grateful for this voluntary contribution.

 Review Advisory Group members

 Review Advisory Groups are established by author teams to help review authors outline the parameters of their proposed review to ensure that the end product reflects the needs of its potential readers and users.
 Systematic reviews are likely to be more relevant to the end user and of higher quality if they are informed by advice from people with a range of experiences.